WebAssembly/design/Rationale.md

 ## Locals

 C/C++ makes it possible to take the address of a function's local values and pass this pointer to callees or to other threads.
-Such address-taken variables in the call stack are expected to be in the WebAssembly linear memory, since they cannot be represented as locals.
+Since WebAssembly's local variables are outside the address space, C/C++ compilers implement address-taken variables by creating a separate stack data structure within linear memory.
+This stack is sometimes called the "aliased" stack, since it is used for variables which may be pointed to by pointers.
 This prevents WebAssembly from performing clever optimizations on the stack and liveness of such variables, but this loss isn't expected to be consequential.